Kalmonipa/debugger-image/README.md

 # debugger-image
-Lightweight docker image that has a few useful tools for debugging
+Lightweight Alpine based docker image that has a few useful tools for debugging

 ### Tools
     bash